anuket-project/anuket-specifications/doc/tech/README.md

 While the nature of the CNTT might seem quite broad, the following areas are not at this time part of the scope of this effort.
 - Hardware specifications: beyond the abstracted high-level CPU, memory, network interface and storage elements.
 The intention is to write the documents so they are general enough that any vendor hardware can be used in a conformant implementation without making significant changes to the model.
 - Workload specifications: Other than the API interfaces when they directly need to touch the workloads themselves, the intention is to assume the workload application is a blackbox that the cloud infrastructure is providing resources to.
 The majority of interactions for lifecycle management of the workloads will be through the cloud infrastructure whenever possible.
-- Company specific requirements: The CNTT documents are designed to be general enough that most operators and others in the Open Source communities will be able
+- Company specific requirements: The CNTT documents are designed to be general enough that most operators and others in the Open Source communities will be able to adapt and extend them to their own non-functional requirements.

 <a name="3.3"></a>
 ## 3.3 Relationship to other industry projects